 The assessment strategy is designed to provide students with the opportunity to demonstrate each of the learning outcomes

 Learning outcomes 1-4 are assessed by both the Exam and Quantitative assignment.

 Thus, the summative assessment for this module consists of:

-- MCQ/Single answer exam (exam period), 55 questions and length of 90 minutes.
+- MCQ/short answer exam (exam period), 55 questions and length of 90 minutes.

 Formative assessment and feedback